The-OpenROAD-Project/OpenLane/docs/source/configuration_files.md

 By default, `config.tcl` is used.
 If `config.tcl` is ***not*** found, `config.json` is looked for as a fallback.
 If neither is found, OpenLane will throw an error and quit.

+The folder containing your `config.tcl`/`config.json` is known  as the **Design Directory**.
+The design directory is special in that paths in the JSON configuration files can be resolved relative to this directory and that in TCL configuration files, it can be referenced via the environment variable `DESIGN_DIR`.
+This will be explained in detail in later sections.

 ## Initializing a design for use with OpenLane
 There are two ways to use a design with OpenLane: by adding it to the `designs` folder in the OpenLane root directory, or by adding an OpenLane configuration folder to your existing design.
 > Adding a design to the root folder is covered inside the `README.md` of the `designs` folder, so it won't be covered in this document.
 It is, however, the most straightforward of the two options if you're using a dockerized setup, so it is recommended for beginners.